base-link/base/book/parsing/parsing-link-text.md

 # Parsing Link Text

+The `mill` DSL is for parsing Link Text, the tree of terms you see in the Base Link environment.
+It is divided into a `mine` layer, which emits things it finds in the tree based on certain patterns you define, and the `mint`, which takes what is emitted from the mine and converts it into AST objects.
+So you just:

+1. Define what the pattern recognition rules are in the `mine`.
+These form a tree.
+2. Specify what to `take` out of each pattern recognized in the `mine` tree.
+3. Handle each `take` in the `mint`, and generate an AST structure.

+The mill then takes these two declarative rule sets, and turns it into a parser.
+The parser then does a lazy approach, as opposed to greedy.
+That is, it matches the minimal amount possible.

 ## `mine`

 Mine's get a name, and have a tree of parsing rules inside.
 They specify